Dixper/cpp-interview-question/README.md

 To enter the interview you should follow the following steps:

-+ Make a private fork of the repository.
++ Download the code, and push it to your own private repository.
 + Add us as a collaborator.
 + Make a pull request for your solution on your own private fork and add us as a reviewer.